ryzhuang/ElliotCodingChallenge/README.md

 - Period of available time is considered 7 days starting the day AFTER the program is run
 - Output is largest duration for each corresponding day in the week
+- Execute the program by calling returnLargestFreeTime(String filePath)

 The program has runtime of O(n).